Do you want to add Likert scale questions to your WordPress survey forms?

-In this article, we’ll outline the 4 most common Likert style responses and give you some sample Likert scale questions you can use so people know exactly what you’re asking them and you can gather the most reliable data possible.
+So in this post, we’ve listed the 4 most common Likert scale questions you can use.
+That way, people will know exactly what you’re asking them and you can gather incredibly useful data.

 Why Use a Likert Scale?